DavidBuchanan314/aes-playground/README.md

 # AES Playground

-My experiments in understanding AES, Whitebox AES, and related attacks
+My experiments in understanding AES, Whitebox AES, and related attacks.

+See `textbook_aes.py` and the contents of the `aes/` subdirectory for an AES128 implementation, which maps as closely to the FIPS 197 spec as possible.

+### DISCLAIMER: This code is optimised for educational purposes.
+Do not use in a security context.

 My goals are to: